Sign up now with LA Dance for the 2019-2020 season

 These are technique classes which are open to anyone but which are required for all competition and performance class dancers.
 Students will be placed in Ballet I or Ballet II based upon instructor evaluation.
 This class is dedicated to the foundation of all dance, barre, and center work to develop, maintain, and progress in technique.
 As these are strictly technique classes, students enrolled in them will not be learning recital routines.

 Turns/Leaps/Extensions I & II

 These are technique classes which are open to anyone but which are required for all competition class dancers.
 Students will be placed in T/L/E I or T/L/E II based upon instructor evaluation.
 This class focuses on strengthening exercises and stretching techniques that help dancers with advanced skills and tricks.
 As these are strictly technique classes, students enrolled in them will not be learning recital routines.

 Pointe I & II

 Pointe classes are designed for students with previous ballet training.
 Students will utilize previously learned ballet technique while working in pointe shoes.
 These classes include barre exercises, center floor work, and across the floor combinations.
 These exercises focus on strengthening the feet and ankles.
 Instructor approval is required for inclusion in pointe classes.

 This is where the magic begins!
-Students (ages 18 months to 3 years old) will learn basics in movement with an emphasis on ballet and jazz.
+Students (ages 18 months to 3 years) will learn basics in movement with an emphasis on ballet and jazz.

 This class is another great place to start for young dancers.
-Students (ages 2 to 4 years old) will learn basics in movement and musicality with an emphasis on ballet and tap.
+Students (ages 2 to 4) will learn basics in movement and musicality with an emphasis on ballet and tap.

-Students (ages 4 to 5 years old) will blossom in this class where they will experience ballet, tap, and jazz.
+Students (ages 4 to 5) will blossom in this class where they will experience ballet, tap, and jazz.
 Emphasis will be placed on proper dance terminology and more difficult techniques and skills.

 This is a combination class for beginners with little to no prior dance experience.
-Students (ages 5 to 7 years old) will explore a more structured curriculum, demanding more of the dancers, in ballet, tap, and jazz.
+Students (ages 5 to 7) will explore a more structured curriculum, demanding more of the dancers, in ballet, tap, and jazz.